The Bankrate promise

 Rates after a DUI

-Driving under the influence is a serious offense.
-Besides the risk of causing fatalities, the average DUI can ultimately cost the offender between $10,000 to $25,000, including the increased cost of insurance premiums.
-Pennsylvania does not require drivers to obtain an SR-22 (certificate of financial responsibility) after a conviction, but car insurance rates will likely increase significantly.
+Driving under the influence of alcohol or controlled substances is a serious offense.
+Besides the risk of causing fatalities, the average DUI might ultimately cost the offender between $10,000 and $25,000 in increased insurance costs, license reinstatement fees and legal expenses.

 |Car insurance company||Pennsylvania average annual premium for full coverage before a DUI||Pennsylvania average annual premium for full coverage after a DUI||% difference|

 Some car insurance companies are more willing to work with high-risk drivers than others.
-As you can see, Progressive may be a good option if you can’t afford a steep increase in premiums after a DUI.
-Keep in mind that multiple offenses will result in even higher increases, and some insurers may cancel your coverage.
+As you can see, Progressive may offer a less severe rate increase than Geico, but there is no guarantee that you will be eligible for coverage with a DUI.
+Keep in mind that multiple offenses will result in even higher increases, and some insurers may opt to nonrenew your coverage.

 Rate for teen drivers